900 AM

 The following radio stations broadcast on AM frequency 900 kHz: 900 AM is a Mexican and Canadian clear channel frequency.
 XEW Mexico City and CKBI Prince Albert, Saskatchewan, share Class A status on 900 kHz.

+Because 900 kHz is a multiple of both 9 and 10, the frequency is available for use by broadcast stations in all three ITU regions.